NHMDenmark/DaSSCo-Integration/Documentation/Component_write_up/hpc_pipeline_cropping&derivatives_nhmd_herbarium.md

 asset_guid 400 ppi (TIF)    7e8-3-0f-0a-1a-0c-0-001-00-001-08e212-00000
 asset_guid 72 ppi (JPEG)    7e8-3-0f-0a-1a-0c-0-001-00-002-08e212-00000

-It then sends two requests to create new assets with the respective guids,images & metadata.
+It then sends two requests to create new assets with the respective guids & metadata.
+It saves the derivative image locally.
+To upload the image, [hpc_pipeline_asset_upload](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_asset_upload.md) has to be called with the derivative guid.
 It reports to the [Hpc_api update_asset] endpoint that the job has finished.

+NOTE: As of 08-08-2024 we only create the 400 PPI tif image.
+We have implemented the JPEG derivative creation but have not tested an upload of it to ARS.

 **Outputs/Updates:**
 Sends the following info in the first call to [Hpc_api create new asset]() endpoint:
-- asset_guid 400 ppi (TIF)
-- metadata file

-Sends the following info in the second call to [Hpc_api create new asset]() endpoint:
-- asset_guid 72 ppi (JPEG)
 - metadata file

 Sends the following info in the third call to [Hpc_api update_asset](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_api_update_asset.md) endpoint: